 Lottie handed over Jake’s lead and wanted to walk away.
 Jake was not having any of this and he went full on the breaks.
 She walked with him and the vet towards the stairs and when she saw them go up she turned around and left.
 This time it was only gonna be 40 minutes before she could pick him up.

-She went to the restaurant where she went last week, got her book out and started to read.
+She went to the cafe where she went last week, got her book out and started to read.
 She was nervous, she had a weird feeling and wished the 40 minutes passed quicker than they did.

 When she came back to the clinic, the vet came out to see her while the nurse was fetching Jake.